shahidul034/Database-Lab-Tutorial/README.md

 ```
 insert into dept(dept_id,dept_name,faculty,no_of_student)values(7,'CSE','EE',120);
 ```
-Here ,"dept" refers the table name and we also insert values according to table columns.
+Here, "dept" refers to the table name, and we also insert values according to table columns.
-We also insert other values in the other tables.
+We also insert values into the other tables.

 ## Insert the data in the table
 ```